vrubleg/soundkeeper/ReadMe.txt

 - "SoundKeeper.exe brown -a 0.1" (settings are command line arguments) generates brown noise with 0.1% amplitude.

 What's new

+v1.3.7 [2026/06/XX]:
+- An option to run Sound Keeper on explicitly marked (with "!") output devices only.

 v1.3.6 [2026/06/08]:
 - Handle Windows 8+ suspend/resume events that should help to avoid battery drain during modern standby.